-In 1987 my husband became involved in a serious car crash and in 1989 my oldest daughter died.
+In 1987 my then husband became involved in a serious car crash and died later, and in 1989 my oldest daughter died from SIDS when she was nearly eight month.
 What followed was a time of despair, and deep sorrow.
-I got further away from myself and fell into a crisis.
+I got further away from myself and fell into a deep crisis.

 Then my last daughter got killed in an accident.